 75 years since the outbreak of the Second World War

-The first ship to go down was the collier Goodwood, off Flamborough Head, early in the morning.
-The Magdapur sank the same afternoon off Suffolk, calling out the RNLI for the first of their many wartime services as the Aldeburgh lifeboat sped to the scene.
-She was the victim of a minefield laid on 4 September by U13, which was also to claim the French ship Phryné on 24 September.
-U13 would herself be lost off the same coastline in 1940 when she was depth-charged by HMS Weston, delineating a landscape of war linking attacker and victims.
-(Where possible we try to associate records in this way, so that PastScape readers can see the depth of the resource by calling up related records for full context.)
+The first ship to go down in English waters on that day was the collier Goodwood, early in the morning off Flamborough Head.
+The Magdapur sank the same afternoon off Suffolk, calling out the RNLI for the first of their many wartime services over the ensuing six years as the Aldeburgh lifeboat sped to the scene.
+She was the victim of a minefield laid on 4 September, the day after the declaration of war, by U13.
+That same minefield would shortly afterwards claim the French ship Phryné, on 24 September.
+U13 would herself be lost off the same coastline at the end of May 1940 when she was depth-charged by HMS Weston, delineating a landscape of war linking attacker and victims, by which time the ‘Phoney War’ was well and truly over.

-For an interesting document showing the wreck event as the Magdapur sinks with her back broken, and some of the rescued lascars with locals, click here: http://thebertonandeastbridge.onesuffolk.net/assets/History-Photos/S.S.-Magdapur-sunk-off-Sizewell.doc .
+An interesting local history document shows photographs of the wreck event as the Magdapur sinks with her back broken, and some of the rescued lascars with locals: http://thebertonandeastbridge.onesuffolk.net/assets/History-Photos/S.S.-Magdapur-sunk-off-Sizewell.doc .